at Grapevine Lake

 - Oak Grove Park – managed by the City of Grapevine, provides picnic sites, boat ramp, sports fields, jogging trail, playground, and group pavilion.

-- The Vineyards Campground – managed by the City of Grapevine, has RV and tent camping, coin, laundry, playground, group pavilions, cabins, boat ramp, courtesty dock, and fish cleaning station.
+- The Vineyards Campground – managed by the City of Grapevine, has RV and tent camping, coin, laundry, playground, group pavilions, boat ramp, courtesty dock, and fish cleaning station.
 More info.

 - Rockledge – operated by the City of Grapevine, has day use, a pavilion, playground, and access to the Northshore Trail head.
 More info.